 Treat Yourself to Starbucks Lemon Loaf – Copycat style.

-I love the taste of fresh lemons in desserts.
+I also love the taste of fresh lemons in desserts.
 They are bright and tart and bring a lovely taste to any home made dessert particularly if you also use the zest which has lots of flavor in it.

 Good copycat recipes are hard to find but this one for Starbucks lemon loaf will make you think you are dining out instead of at your kitchen table.